rd003/rd003/README.md

 <h1 align="center">Hi 👋, I'm Ravindra Devrani</h1>
-<h3 align="center">Dotnet & Angular Fullstack Developer, Technical Blogger & YouTuber</h3>
+<h3 align="center">Fullstack Developer and Technical Content Creator</h3>

-- I am mostly devoted to the Microsoft stack (C#, .NET, SQL Server), however, I also have a keen interest in`Node.js` and `Postgres` (Ocassionally I explore them too).
+- I am primarily devoted to the Microsoft stack (C#, .NET, SQL Server).
+However, I also have a keen interest in `Node.js`, especially because I work with frontend JavaScript frameworks and libraries.
+I love .NET and C#—their maturity, modern features, performance, and continuous improvements make them my favorite.
+I am pragmatic about languages and can switch to others when needed.
-- For frontent I use `Angular` most of the time but I also explore `React` occassionally.
-- Nowadays, I am focusing more on databases and backend development.
+- For frontend development, `Angular` is my first choice, though I am increasingly comfortable with `React`.
+- I am most experienced with `SQL Server`. `PostgreSQL` is my alternative and open-source option.
+I can also work with `MySQL` when required.
+- I have experience with NoSQL databases such as `MongoDB`.
-- I have used the Windows operating system for the majority of my life, but nowadays I am doing a lot of my development work on Linux (Mint) as well.
+- I have used Windows for most of my life, but nowadays I do a lot of my development work on Linux (Mint) as well.
-- I started contributing through technical YouTube videos, but nowadays I am writing a lot of technical blog posts.
+- I contribute to the developer community through technical YouTube videos, and more recently, by writing in-depth technical blog posts.
-- I also have a keen interest in computer hardware, especially in energy-efficient machines.
+- I also have a strong interest in computer hardware, especially energy-efficient systems.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rd003&label=Profile%20views&color=0e75b6&style=flat" alt="rd003" /> <img alt="YouTube Channel Subscribers" src="https://img.shields.io/youtube/channel/subscribers/UCzTMzmLbuEWOUmpzo9vaV7Q?style=social" decoding="async" class="r-16l9doz r-13qz1uu" style="max-width: 300px;"> </p>